-The useful lives of major depreciable asset categories are as follows:
+The useful lives of major dep preciable asset categories are as follows: Distant of the second the conduct the conduction

 Right-of-use assets Unexpired lease term

 Land Indefinite, not depreciated

-Buildings Up to 30 years Equipment 3-25 years
+Buildings Up to 30 years

+Equipment 3-25 years

 Leasehold improvements Lower of unexpired lease term or lives as above

 Assets held as lessor:

 Aircraft 25 years

 Rail 35-40 years

 Ships 25-40 years

 Leases are entered into to meet the business needs of entities in the Group.
 Leases are primarily over commercial and retail premises and plant and equipment.
-Where the Group is a lessee, all leases will be recognised on the Balance Sheet as a lease liability and right-of-use asset, unless the underlying asset is of low value or the lease has a term of 12 months or less.
+Where the Group is a lessee, all leases will be recognised on the Balance Sheet as a lease liability and rightof-use asset, unless the underlying asset is of low value or the lease has a term of 12 months or less.
 Rentals of leases with low value underlying assets or where the lease term is 12 months or less are recognised over the lease term as Operating expenses in the Income Statement.